y-scope/clp/components/core/tools/scripts/lib_install/centos7.4/README.md

 will not install any dependencies you don't expect.

 * Install all dependencies:
-  * ⚠ NOTE: The packages built from source are installed (`make install`) without using a packager, so they need to be manually uninstalled if necessary.
+  * ⚠ NOTE: The packages built from source (`install-packages-from-source.sh`)
+    are installed without using a packager.
+So if you ever need to uninstall them, you will need to do so manually.

   ```bash
   ./install-all.sh